Private Use Van Insurance

 Remember that if you think you’ll exceed your stated mileage, you’ll need to tell your insurer.

-Think about a voluntary excess – All private van insurance policies have a compulsory excess to pay in the event of a claim.
+Think about a voluntary excess – All non commercial van insurance policies have a compulsory excess to pay in the event of a claim.
 This varies from insurer to insurer, but you can also elect to add a voluntary excess on top of this.
 The higher the excess you choose, the lower your premiums should be.

 Remember that you’ll have to pay more in the event of a claim, so factor this into your decision accordingly.